elabftw/elabdoc/doc/contributing.rst

 => Read this page on the `next` branch: https://doc.elabftw.net/next/contributing.html#contributing-to-the-code

 Another thing is that this documentation is targeted towards GNU/Linux users.
 If you are on Windows or MacOS, you will need to adapt some things.
-We currently do not provide detailed documentation for Windows or MacOS users, as we are avid open source software afficionados, and consider these operating systems as malware.
+We currently do not provide detailed documentation for Windows or MacOS users, as we are avid open source software aficionados, and consider these operating systems as malware.

 Introduction
 ------------